bnayaunger/real-estate-analysis/README.md

 ## 📈 Results
 The Decision Tree model showed higher accuracy but was more prone to overfitting.
 Elastic Net provided more interpretable results and better generalization.

-## 📁 Structure
-- `notebooks/` – Exploratory Data Analysis and model training
+## 📂 Project Files

-- `preprocessing.py` – All data cleaning and preparation steps
+- `my_project.ipynb` – Main Jupyter notebook containing data processing, model training and evaluation.
-- `train.csv` – Original training data
+- `train.xlsx` – Raw dataset used for training.
+- `ElasticNet_model.pkl` – Saved Elastic Net regression model.
+- `decision_tree_model.pkl` – Saved Decision Tree Regressor model.
+- `all_params.pkl` – Contains all preprocessing parameters (e.g. scalers, encoders, and statistical values) extracted from the training set.
+These are used to ensure consistent transformation of the test data, identical to the training pipeline.

-- `README.md` – Project overview
+- `README.md` – Project overview and documentation.

 ## 👨‍💻 Author
 Bania Unger – Industrial Engineering & Management student, Ariel University